What's an FSA?

 How long do my employees have to file a claim?

-A claim can be submitted for up to 90 days after the FSA plan is terminated.
-Generally, this means employees have until March 31 of the following year to submit claims for expenses incurred by December 31 for the FSA’s plan year.
+A claim can be submitted for up to 90 days after the FSA plan ends.
+Generally, this means employees have until 11:59 EST on March 31 of the following year to submit claims along with sufficient documentation for expenses incurred by December 31 for the FSA’s plan year.

-However, if the FSA plan is terminated due to employee termination or the employee no longer being benefits eligible, the 90 day period would begin from that date.
-As a reminder, only expenses incurred up until the termination date are eligible for claims.
+However, if the FSA plan is terminated due to the employee's separation or the employee is no longer eligible, the employee has 90 days from that date to submit claims along with the necessary documentation.
+As a reminder, only expenses incurred up until the separation date are eligible for claims.

 Can my employees have a Healthcare FSA if they have an HSA?